tjw-lint/tjw-sasslint-rules/README.md

 The order by which you sort properties matters for consistency, predictability, and compression (gzip).
 I have carefully analyzed the most popular approaches, found their flaws, and improved on them.

-* **Improvements made:**
+* **Improvements made over SMACSS/Recess/Concentric:**
-  * Include all known CSS properties supported by, or intended to be supported by, current major browsers.
+  * **Be comprehensive**: I've included all CSS properties supported by (or intended to be supported by) current major browsers.
 Meaning **every single CSS property** from W3C and MDN.
-  * Only include modern (2019) vendor prefixes - Desktop: Chrome/FF/Safari/Edge/IE11, Android: Chrome/FF, iOS: Safari
+  * **Include Vendor-Prefixes**: I only include modern (2019) vendor prefixes - Desktop: Chrome/FF/Safari/Edge/IE11, Android: Chrome/FF, iOS: Safari
-  * Outdated/deprecated properties - Old vendor prefixes that are not required anymore, or deprecated CSS properties no longer supported by any browser are not included in my set.
+  * **Remove Outdated/deprecated properties**: Old vendor prefixes that are not required anymore, or deprecated CSS properties no longer supported by any browser are not included in my set.
-  * Out-of-order - In my set vendor prefixes always occur on the line prio to their native counterparts.
+  * **Out-of-order errors**: In my set vendor-prefixes always occur on the line prior to their native counterparts.
-  * No dupes! - A duplicate property introduces confusion for the linter and the developer.
+  * **No dupes!**: A duplicate property introduces confusion for the linter and the developer.
 I have an automated test to insure no dupes ever enter this set.
-  * Consensus and versioning - There is only one official version of these rules.
+  * **Consensus and versioning**: There is only one official version of these rules.
 There are no competing versions of the TJW ruleset.
-It is versioned on GitHub.
+It is versioned on GitHub and npm.

 For the purposes of linting, the more properties you have documented the better.